-diers with premier personnel, administra- iness. tive and financial services while ensuring and enabling unit commanders the op- all responsibility for Soldier readiness, it is ship with unit commanders.
-Without this portunity to focus on training and unit the RPAC's mission to ensure the continu- working relationship, it is difficult for unit readiness.
+The goal of the RPACs is to provide Sol- cant impact on Army Reserve Soldier read- and efficiency at their facility locations. diers with premier personnel, administra- iness. tive and financial services while ensuring and enabling unit commanders the op- all responsibility for Soldier readiness, it is portunity to focus on training and unit the RPAC's mission to ensure the continu- working relationship, it is difficult for unit readiness.